Jewish Healthcare Foundation Approves $1.9 Million in Grants to Strengthen Regional Health and Human Services

 Establishing an Emergency Fund for Health and Human Services

-In response to severe federal and state budget disruptions, including delays in Pennsylvania’s budget passage, the October-November federal government shutdown, and looming cuts to Medicaid, JHF approved a one-year, $300,000 Emergency Fund to support existing partner agencies facing existential strain.
-Organizations that provide home-delivered meals, rape crisis services, refugee and immigrant support, veterans’ programs, and women’s health services are among those already experiencing acute funding gaps.
-The Emergency Fund will aid initiatives that save lives, support frontline workers, and deliver immediate, measurable community impact, without replacing government obligations.
-Funds will be deployed swiftly through a streamlined process.
+In response to severe federal and state budget disruptions, including delays in Pennsylvania’s budget passage, the October-November federal government shutdown, and looming cuts to Medicaid, JHF approved a one-year, $300,000 Emergency Fund to support partner agencies facing unprecedented strain.
+Organizations that provide home-delivered meals, rape crisis services, veterans’ programs, and women’s health services are among those already experiencing acute funding gaps.
+The Emergency Fund will favor initiatives that save lives, support frontline workers, and deliver immediate, measurable aid.

 Bolstering the Squirrel Hill Health Center

 JHF approved a $500,000 grant to support the Squirrel Hill Health Center (SHHC), a long-time partner and critical access point for primary, behavioral, and dental care for more than 10,000 patients speaking 44 languages.
-SHHC faces unprecedented challenges due to federal changes that eliminated refugee resettlement funding, loss of several public health grants, workforce pressures, a surge in uninsured patients, and increasing no-show rates among immigrant families.
-The grant positions SHHC to maintain uninterrupted care, particularly for refugees, immigrants, and homebound older adults, while advancing planning for long-term sustainability.
+SHHC faces unprecedented challenges due to federal cutbacks, loss of several public health grants, and a surge in uninsured patients.
+The grant positions SHHC to maintain uninterrupted care, while advancing planning for long-term sustainability.

 Creating an AI-Ready Healthcare Workforce